 Understanding Eating Disorders

-Eating Disorders are a complex psychiatric condition that causes unhealthy eating habits.
+Eating Disorders are a complex psychiatric condition that cause unhealthy eating habits and progressively worsen physical health consequences that can potentially be fatal.
 The illness creates disturbances in food intake, body weight, and shape.
 It can affect anyone, regardless of gender, age, or race, and should not be taken lightly.
-This disease has severe consequences on a person’s health, productivity, and relationships.
+These disorders have severe consequences on a person’s health, productivity, and relationships.

-More than 30 million people in the United States are battling or have battled an eating disorder.
+More than 30 million people in the United States have been diagnosed with an eating disorder.
 The phenomenon tends to affect young women between the ages of 12 and 35 but can affect anyone.
-It is common for the condition to occur with other mental disorders like Obsessive-Compulsive Disorder.
-The disorders vary based on preferences, personal backgrounds, and family history.
+It is common for the condition to be co-occurring with other mental disorders like Obsessive-Compulsive Disorder.
+The co-occurring disorders vary based on genetics and personal backgrounds.
 Due to this large variety of conditions there is no set list of symptoms for an eating disorder.
-Yet, there is a general list of risk factors like:
+Yet, there is a general list of risk factors that include:

 Though a person may be genetically prone to developing an eating disorder, people with no prior family history are also at risk.
 As a result there are many forms of eating disorders.

-Eating disorders come in all shapes and sizes.
-Each condition can vary by severity and symptoms depending on the person but should all be taken very seriously.
+There are several different kinds of eating disorders.
+At the center of most eating disorders is control.
+Each disorder can vary by severity and symptoms but should all be taken very seriously.

 Anorexia Nervosa causes people to view themselves as overweight, even when they are not.
 People battling the condition restrict their food intake and weigh themselves obsessively.
-They may exercise and find creative ways (like using laxatives) to lose weight.
+They may exercise and find creative ways (like abusing laxatives) for temporary weight loss.

 Bulimia Nervosa (Bulimia)

 People with Bulimia Nervosa (Bulimia) lack control of their eating behaviors.
-A person dealing with Bulimia will eat a large amount of food and then purge it shortly after.
+A person dealing with Bulimia will eat a large amount of food and then purge it shortly thereafter.
 The food is usually expelled by vomiting to avoid absorbing calories.
 Episodes can be frequent or recurring, but they always lack a sense of control.
-To avoid gaining weight, many partake in excessive exercise, take laxatives, or fast.
+In an attempt to avoid gaining weight, many partake in excessive exercise, take laxatives, or fast.

 Binge Eating Disorder